rty65tt/digitalwatchGL.saver/README.md

 # digitalwatchGL.saver
-Screensaver macOS Objective-C and OpenGL
+Screensaver macOS Objective-C and OpenGL with low energy use.

 ![screenshot1](screenshot.webp  "Screenshot")